11 Uses for Cereal Besides Breakfast

 There's no shortage of varieties of ready-made granola on store shelves these days, but much of it is expensive.
 One way to cut costs is by baking up your own using a combination of cereal (usually rolled oats), nuts, and other goodies.
 There are plenty of homemade granola recipes available online to suit any taste.
 Ingredients such as dried fruit, seeds, coconut, and peanut butter add to a tasty and personalized homemade breakfast.

 Chicken breaded and cooked to crispy perfection is just a box of cornflakes away.
-Simple recipes, such as this one from Epicurious, are easy to find and make a tasty coating for thighs, legs, breasts, or tenders.
+Simple recipes like this one are easy to find and make a tasty coating for thighs, legs, breasts, or tenders.
 Simply crush the cornflakes, toss in some salt and pepper, and then roll the chicken in the mixture.
 Bake on a greased dish or tray until the meat is cooked through and the coating is crispy.
 Add a flavored mustard for dipping or topping for additional flavor.

 Ice cream is already a wonderful dessert, but topping with a spoonful of cereal adds both taste and texture for an even more satisfying treat.
 Whether it's plain vanilla ice cream, indulgent chocolate frozen yogurt, or a fruity sorbet, adding cereal turns a plain frozen treat into a special sundae.